-I’m going to record the next single vocals.
-Do a chat with you; go do some photos and the have a rehearsal.
+I’m going to have a chat with you; go do some photos and then have a rehearsal.
 Then pack my bag and go to bed.

 Awesome.
 What are you listening to, reading and watching at the moment?

-I’m reading a book called Sapiens, which is fucking mental.
-It’s absolutely crackers it’s about the beginning of mankind.
+I’m reading a book called Sapiens, which is absolutely crackers.
+It’s about the beginning of mankind.
 It’s like pretty nerdy but it’s about the human race and there were loads of different species of humans coexisting at one time.
-There were about 7 different types of human.
+There were about seven different types of human.
 So that’s been kind of boxing my head.
 What have I been watching on TV?
-I just watched that Green Room thing last night.
+I watched that Green Room thing.
 That was pretty brutal.
-And what else?

 What are you listening to?

 Oh oodles of stuff.
 But always always Joni Mitchell.
 I listen to Joni Mitchell all the time.
 She’s my hero.

 What would constitute a perfect day for you?

 I don’t know.
 Because there are different types of perfect days isn’t there?
 Cos like there’s a perfect day if I get loads of work done and then I’m happy with myself, then there’s a perfect day when I just lay may work beside and get lashed and have a great time.